 While there is extensive literature on the Six-Day War that continues to be published, it primarily focuses on the countries directly involved in the conflict and less on second-tier states like Saudi Arabia.
-The following literature review will demonstrate that although the topic has been discussed, it has not received the comprehensive and complete treatment that this book aims to provide:

-A study about Saudi Arabia and the Six-Day War has yet to be written.
-However, in-depth works about King Faisal’s rule and the many challenges the kingdom faced on the eve of the war and afterward do exist.
+In-depth works about King Faisal’s rule and the many challenges the Kingdom faced on the eve of the war and afterward do exist.
 Williard A. Beling’s King Faisal and the Modernisation of Saudi Arabia (1980), penned a few years after Faisal’s death, laid the foundation for research into different aspects of the king’s contribution to his nation.
-Other books have expanded on Beling’s work: Abir Mordechai’s Saudi Arabia: Society, Government and the Gulf Crisis (1993) provides a more detailed description of the king’s challenges, strengths, and ambitions, while Joseph A. Kéchichian’s Faysal: Saudi Arabia’s King for All Seasons (2008) is probably the most comprehensive contemporary book about the king’s foreign policy, attitudes to the United States, and the great reforms he undertook, as well as his relationship with the royal house.
-What is lacking in Kéchichian’s book is precisely the aspect that this book seeks to address: primarily, what took place internally and socially during Faisal’s reign and, of course, the events that occurred during the war.
-A book published some years after Kéchichian’s, Alexei Vasiliev’s King Faisal: Personality, Faith, and Times (2013), provides a comprehensive view of the king’s reign and its formative events, including a chapter on the Six-Day War.
-The book is outstanding regarding its insights into aspects of Faisal’s foreign policy.
-While it offers wide-ranging knowledge about the road he had traveled before assuming the throne and about his conduct, it focuses primarily on the personal rather than on the broader societal level addressed in the current book.
+Other books have expanded on Beling’s work.
+Abir Mordechai’s Saudi Arabia: Society, Government and the Gulf Crisis (1993) provides a more detailed description of the challenges the king faced, and his personal strengths and ambitions, while Joseph A. Kéchichian’s Faysal: Saudi Arabia’s King for All Seasons (2008) is probably the most comprehensive contemporary book about the king’s foreign policy, attitudes to the United States, and the great reforms he undertook, as well as his relationship with the royal house.
+What Kéchichian’s book lacks is precisely what this book seeks to address: What took place socio-domestically during Faisal’s reign and particularly during the war.
+Alexei Vasiliev’s King Faisal: Personality, Faith, and Times (2013) provides a comprehensive view of the king’s reign and its formative events, including a single chapter on the Six-Day War.
+The book offers key insights into aspects of Faisal’s foreign policy, the road he travelled before assuming the throne, and his conduct, but it focuses on the personal rather than on the broader societal level addressed in the book I propose.